 - Develop a coherent story of your personal history.
 Recognize what’s happened in the past, what’s happening now, and finally what you’d like in the future.
 Integrate traumatic memories in the past (where they belong) by understanding the nature of memory.

 - Counseling can help with recovery from guilt and shame trapped by how you may have behaved, or complicated by the relationship with the person who inflicted the pain.

 - Map the terrain of your internal world by recognizing triggers, pockets of trauma, irrational thoughts, and feelings that are really hard to face.
 Learn what helps you when you’re feeling triggered.
 Practice communicating your triggers and how to help you to articulate to loved ones.

 Trauma-Informed Counseling in Austin, Texas.

-My approach to counseling is relational, empathetic, and trauma-informed (meaning we collaborate and take it at your own pace).
+My approach to counseling is relational, empathetic, and trauma-informed.
 I focus on both the thoughts and feelings involved (not too touchy feely nor too cold) in your process.
-A big part of my work is focusing on the here and now and taking a non-judgmental stance.
+Furthermore, a big part of my work is creating a collaborative environment where we focus on the here and now without judgment.

 Ready to take care of you?
 Let me help you in your journey to find relief.

 If you’re interested in connecting, you can e-mail me here.